 So I started to participate in bug bounty programs not so long before, and soon I found at least 2 places are vulnerable for stored XSS on quite a big educational platform.

 They have many users and also have some big banks and firms being their partner, the website helps users to learn to code.

-The website’s dashboard enable users to submit thier details without being filtered.
-XSS payloads can be added into the Boxes to triggered XSS on the browser of any users visiting the user profile
+The website’s dashboard enables users to submit their details without being filtered, XSS payloads can be added into the Boxes to triggered XSS on the profile page of the user in a browser.

 How I Discovered The Stored XSS